 Founded in 1874, the University of Adelaide is a world-class tertiary education and research institution committed to delivering high quality and distinct learning, teaching and research experiences.

 The University of Adelaide is governed by its Council which is established by the University of Adelaide Act 1971.
-Council is chaired by the Chancellor and advised by its standing committees, namely the Academic Board; Audit, Compliance and Risk Committee; Convenors' Committee; Estate and Infrastructure Committee; Finance Committee; People and Culture Committee; Senior Executive Review Committee and the Special Degrees Committee.
+Council is chaired by the Chancellor and advised by its standing committees, namely the Academic Board; Audit, Compliance and Risk Committee; Convenors' Committee; Council Selection Committee; Finance and Infrastructure Committee; People and Culture Committee; Senior Executive Review Committee and the Special Degrees Committee.